Jane Austen’s Emma is adapted by “acclaimed Austen specialist”* Tim Luscombe, 2016 (*Bath Chronicle 2012)

 Published: Not yet published

-Produced: Colin Blumenau will direct the first production of this new adaptation, opening in Leatherhead on 26th May.
-The production will then play for a week at the Yvonne Arnaud Theatre in Guildford (30th May – 3rdJune), Theatre Royal, Bath (5th – 10th June), Oxford Playhouse (21st – 24thJune), Festival Theatre Malvern (26th June – 1st July) and Cambridge Arts Theatre (4th – 8th July).
+Produced: Colin Blumenau directed the first production of this new adaptation, opening in Leatherhead on 26th May 2017.
+The production then played through the summer at the Yvonne Arnaud Theatre in Guildford, Theatre Royal Bath, Oxford Playhouse, Festival Theatre Malvern and Cambridge Arts Theatre.